 - Consumers can simply scan a product bar code right in their mobile app to help determine eligibility as a qualified medical expense.
 That’s peace of mind with a touch of a button.

-- Consult the SIGIS site for the complete list of eligible health care/medical products that qualify for purchase with an FSA or HRA payment card.
+- Consult the SIGIS or WEX site for the complete list of eligible health care/medical products.

 How it Works